bashawesome/gitlist-launching/README.md

 <br> - <strong>Nginx </strong>(Webserver-Software, Reverse Proxy und E-Mail-Proxy) <a href="https://en.wikipedia.org/wiki/Nginx" target="_bkank"> Link to : Nginx</a>
 <br> - <strong>oAuth - GitHub and Twitter Api</strong> (let allow User to sign with Twiiter + Github) <a href="https://en.wikipedia.org/wiki/OAuth" target="_bkank"> Link to : oAuth Guthub and Twitter </a> <br
 <br> - <strong> passport.js</strong> passport.authenticate('twitter');('facebook');('google');('linkedin');('github');
 Passport is authentication middleware for Node.js.
 Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express-based web application.
-A comprehensive set of strategies support authentication using a username and password, Facebook, Twitter, and more.<a href="http://passportjs.org/" target="_bkank"> Link to : oAuth Guthub and Twitter </a> <br
+A comprehensive set of strategies support authentication using a username and password, Facebook, Twitter, and more.<a href="http://passportjs.org/" target="_bkank"> Link to : passportjs.org </a> <br
 <br> <br
 <br>
 <br> <strong> Virtual Servers </strong>